eventual-dev/eventual/docs/getting_started/work_unit.md

 !!! warning
     Nothing is committed by default.
 You have to explicitly signify that you want to commit a unit of work.

-If an unhandled exception reached the unit of work context manager then work will not be committed.
+If an unhandled exception reaches the unit of work context manager then work will not be committed.
 This can happen for a number of reasons including you raising an exception or a particular `WorkUnit` implementation failing to actually commit the work.
 Any such exceptions are reraised for you to deal with them.

+!!! warning
+    The context manager block shouldn't contain anything but work compatible with the unit of work implementation you are using.
+Other operations can not be properly rolled back, and the abstraction fails.

+    If you have some kind of retry logic in place, units of work can also contain idempotent operations.

 ## Interrupting work